- Front Row review

 - TheaterJones review

 We’ve long known Homer was a performing bard.
 The oral tradition rings out in his opening call for inspiration in The Iliad — ‘Sing, Muse, of the wrath of Achilles” — and it pops up elsewhere in the poem: “How can I sing it all like a god?”
-But in adapting Robert Fagles’ superb translation of The Iliad to the stage, perhaps Lisa Peterson and Denis O’Hare were inspired, in part, by Fagles’ own preface: “Homer’s work is a performance, even in part a musical event.’
+But in adapting Robert Fagles’ translation of The Iliad to the stage, perhaps playwrights Lisa Peterson and Denis O’Hare were inspired, in part, by Fagles’ own preface: “Homer’s work is a performance, even in part a musical event.’

 In any case, the Undermain’s classroom approach also distinguishes it from other productions of An Iliad.
 Taking off from Peterson and O’Hare’s own remarks (seen here on video), those productions more or less portrayed The Poet as Ancient Wanderer.
 He comes into a bare theater or possibly a bar, and given his frayed clothes, he might even be a homeless vet.
-Between drinks, he regales us — the other barflies — with his war stories.
+Between drinks, he regales us — his fellow barflies — with his war stories.
 He’s Homer as Charles Bukowski.

 But at the Undermain — in keeping with the set — costumer Giva Taylor has decked out DuBose in a dapper, summery linen jacket and vest.
 It’s only because DuBose enters with a handsome fedora — and later, slugs down tequila instead of sherry — that we don’t take him for an Oxbridge lecturer and Semrad his teaching assistant.